HipsterSloth/psmove_dk2_coreg/README.md

     * Alternatively, if you want to output the data to a file, try `psmdk2 > output.csv`
 9. Press & Hold the PSMove Move button to print data (to screen or file)
 10. Press PSMove select button to quit.
+11. Delete the first two lines from the output file.